joannamenghamal/video-inference/README.md

 ### 1. Video Processing Pipeline

 Upload a `.mp4` to the S3 input bucket.
-This triggers the `video-processor` Lambda automatically.
+This triggers the `video-processor` Lambda automatically via S3 event notification.

 The Lambda:
 1. Downloads the video to `/tmp`
-2. Runs **YOLOv8n** on every frame — detecting people, cars, trucks, buses, bicycles, etc.
+2. Runs **YOLOv8n** on every frame — detecting people, cars, trucks, buses, bicycles, traffic lights, etc.
 3. Aggregates detections across all frames (avg per frame, peak counts)
-4. Sends the aggregated stats to **Amazon Bedrock** (Nova Lite) for a natural language summary
+4. Sends the aggregated stats to **Amazon Bedrock** (Claude Haiku 4.5) for a natural language summary focused on traffic patterns, pedestrian safety, and AV fleet navigation recommendations
 5. Saves the full result JSON to the S3 output bucket

 **Output JSON format:**